Explanation User Interfaces: A Systematic Literature Review: Results

-Overall, the choice of XAI techniques mostly depends on the type of \ac{AI} algorithm being explained.
-Certain \ac{XAI} techniques are designed for specific model types, such as decision trees in reinforcement learning, neural activation analysis for neural networks, and rule extraction for rule-based models.
-In contrast, more versatile methods, including feature importance, Shapley values, and counterfactual examples, are widely adopted due to their adaptability across various contexts and model architectures.
+Overall, the choice of \ac{XAI} techniques often depends on the type of \ac{AI} algorithm being explained. \revi{While some \ac{XAI} techniques are specifically designed for particular model architectures}, such as neural activation analysis for neural networks \cite{Wang2023DeepSeer,Hwang2022Clinical,Nourani2020Investigating}, \revi{or analyzing decision trees in reinforcement learning \cite{Kridalukmana2022SelfExplaining,Khanna2022Finding}.
+Rule extraction techniques, although associated with rule-based models \cite{Piorkowski23AIMEE,Sevastjanova2021QuestionComb}, can be effectively applied to a wide variety of predictive models to generate interpretable insights, regardless of the underlying algorithm \cite{Sabbatini25Survey, Gromowski2020Process,MezaMartinez2023Does,Metta2021Exemplars,Ming2019RuleMatrix}.
+Model-agnostic methods, on the other hand,} include feature importance, Shapley values, and counterfactual examples.
+These models are widely adopted due to their adaptability across various contexts and model architectures \cite{stites2021sage,Riveiro2021Thats,Malandri2023ConvXAI,DBLP:journals/pacmhci/Okoloeasy24}.

-\subsection{Explanation Modalities}

-The presentation of explanations to users is crucial in determining the effectiveness and usability of \acp{XUI}. \Cref{tab:explanation_modalities} categorises the explanation modalities observed in the surveyed studies.
-Visual explanations dominate, likely due to their intuitive and accessible nature.
-Formats such as graphs, heatmaps, and diagrams translate complex AI reasoning into interpretable insights for users.
-Text-based explanations are also widely adopted, reflecting the value of concise descriptions for clarity.

-Natural language explanations, audio, and tangible formats are comparatively underutilised, potentially reflecting their more specialised use cases or higher development costs.
-Video explanations are rare, possibly due to the time-intensive nature of their production and the immediate interactivity required in many \acp{XUI}.
+\subsubsection{\revi{Explanation Modalities}}